betterscientificsoftware/bssw.io/Articles/Blog/2023-01-ecp-tutorials-bosf.md

 A total of 24 BoF sessions are scheduled for February 14-16.
 As with the tutorials, the BoFs cover a wide range of topics that will be of interest to the BSSw community.
 But we wanted to call out three for special notice here.
 One is on the [BSSw.io site](https://bssw.io/events/2023-ecp-community-bof-for-bssw-io) itself, at which you can find out how to contribute to the site, as well as help us better understand your interests and needs.
 Second is an informational session on the [BSSw Fellowship](https://bssw.io/events/2023-ecp-community-bof-for-bssw-fellowship).
 And third is an information session on the [Argonne Training Program on Extreme-Scale Computing](https://bssw.io/events/argonne-training-program-on-extreme-scale-computing-atpesc-2023) (ATPESC), the annual summer school for which applications are due in March.
 The Community BoFs are free and open to the public.
 Links to the Zoom sessions are provided on the event website.

-<a href="https://www.exascaleproject.org/event/2023-ecp-community-bof-days/" class="link-row">ECP Community BoF Days</a>
+<a href="https://www.exascaleproject.org/event/2023-ecp-community-bof-days/" class="link-row">ECP Community BoF Days web page</a>

 ### Conclusion